chinedufn/collada-dae-parser/docs/blender-export/blender-export.md

 ## Multiple Meshes

 `collada-dae-parser` does not support files with multiple meshes.

+### Option 1: Joining Meshes

-You should join your geometries in `Object mode` before exporting.
+You can join your geometries in `Object mode` before exporting.

 *First select all of your meshes while in Object mode*